 MTEL Registration and Cost

 In order to register for the MTEL, test-takers must have (or obtain) a Massachusetts Education Personnel ID (MEPID).
 This can be created by visiting the Massachusetts Office of Educator Licensure and creating a profile.
-The MEPID assigned must be entered at the time of test registration.
-Test-takers will then create an account with the testing company, where they will select a testing date and testing site.
+The MEPID assigned must be entered during the MTEL registration.
+Test-takers will then create an account with the testing company, where they will select their MTEL test dates and testing site.

 The Communication and Literacy Skills Test costs $112 for the reading and writing subtests combined.
 Alternately, educators may take the reading subtest alone for $76 and the writing subtest alone for $85.
 Almost all of the subject-specific tests are $139, with limited exceptions.